 Thus, the magic e or silent e lets other vowels say their name.

-For example, the word ‘make’ the silent ‘e’ forces the preceding vowel to say its name – ‘a’.
+For example, in the word ‘make’ the silent ‘e’ forces the preceding vowel to say its name – ‘a’.

 Similarly, in the word ‘bike’, the silent ‘e’ forces the preceding vowel to say its name – ‘i’.